alebairos/xfutebol-app/docs/features/ft_017_action_result_expansion.md

 # FT-017: ActionResult Field Expansion

-## Status: ✅ Implemented
+## Status: ✅ Complete (100% FT-011 Support)

 ## Summary

-Expanded the `ActionResult` struct in the Flutter bridge to expose additional fields from the engine's `ActionOutcome`, enabling the Flutter app to detect goals and turn endings.
+Expanded the `ActionResult` struct in the Flutter bridge to expose all fields from the engine's `ActionOutcome`, enabling the Flutter app to fully detect goals, turn endings, and kickoff resets.

 ## Problem